Exhibit C

 "Exhibit C" is a song by American hip hop recording artist and record producer Jay Electronica.
-The song, produced by Just Blaze, was released to iTunes on December 22, 2009, as an EP with explicit, clean and instrumental versions.
+The song, a conscious hip-hop record, was written by Electronica himself, alongside Just Blaze, who also produced the track.
+It would later be released to iTunes on December 22, 2009, through Decon Records and The Dogon Society, as an EP with explicit, clean, and instrumental versions.

+Upon its release, the song was positively received by music critics, and was remixed by fellow rappers, such as Fabolous, B.o.B, Childish Gambino, Twista, Conway the Machine, The Game, Lil B, and Big K.R.I.T., alongside others.
+It would also chart at number 86 on the Billboard Hot R&B/Hip-Hop Songs chart in the United States.

 Background

 The song, produced by Just Blaze, samples Billy Stewart's "Cross My Heart".
 Jay has stated that the song was produced in only 15 minutes for the purpose of premiering a new song on Angela Yee's show on Shade 45.
 The lyrics reference a time when Jay was homeless in New York City.
 Despite not having an album or major label support, the song received airplay on stations like WQHT.
 Beginning in 2021, the explicit version of the song has been replaced with the radio edit across most major streaming platforms, including Spotify, and Apple Music.
 The EP cover art is a tinted photograph of inventor Nikola Tesla sitting in the Colorado Springs experimental station with his "Magnifying Transmitter".